timpending/comp-sci-curriculum/Unit-5/01-hash-tables-introduction.md

 __Chaining__

-Chaining is way to resolve collisions in a hash table.
+Chaining is a way to resolve collisions in a hash table.
 Instead of starting with an empty array, each array element contains a data structure to store collisions.
-A common data structure to use is a linked list, but others can be used such a binary search tree or even another hash table.
-Whenever an element is inserted, both the key and the value are inserted into the data structure as that index.
+A common data structure to use is a linked list, but others can be used such as a binary search tree or even another hash table.
+Whenever an element is inserted, both the key and the value are inserted into the data structure at that index.

 In the below image, the table is categorizing the values by the last name.